-Key Information - for explanatory notes, see Appendix A
+Key Information - for explanato ry notes, se

-Policy consultation period 1 November 2021 to 7 January 2022
+Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 7 February 2022
+Policy determined on 6 February 2023

+Policy published on school webs ite 15 March 2023

-Policy contact name and position Alice Eeles, Headteacher
+Policy contact name and position ו Alice Eeles, Headteacher

 Amendments after determination -

-Department for Education achoels 070 0444
+Department for Education schoo l number 878-2444

-Department for Education school r numper 878-2444 4 to 11.
+Age range 4 to 11.
 There is also Early Years provision from 2

-Age range Type of school Academy primary school
+Type of school Academy primary school

 Admissions authority Link Academy Trust

 Normal round intake Reception

-Published Admission Number 202 3-24 15
+Published Admission Number 20 24-25 15

-Priority for children to another setti King Edward VI Community College
+Priority for children to another se tting King Edward VI Community College

-Priority for children from another s No
+Priority for children from another No

-Designated religious character J No
+Designated religious character 0 No

+Priority according to faith No

 Admissions catchment area Yes - see below

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council Yes, if home is in the school's catchment area

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling

-0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form Yes - only to be used for the exceptional need criterion.
+Supplementary Information Form ו Yes - only to be used for exceptional need priority.
 See below

-Key Dates Normal round
+Key Dates Normal round to Re ception

-When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023
+When to apply 15 Novem ber 2023 to 15 January 2024

-Offer Date which is 17 April 2023
+Decision 16 April 20 024

-May 2023 or from 20 school days after the refusal, whichever is later
+When to appeal from 17 M lay 2024 or from 20 school days after the refusal, whichever is later

-31 May 2023 28 July 2023
+Deadline to submit appeal 31 May 20 024

+Deadline to hear appeal 26 July 20 )24

-Key Dates In-Year admission 26 July 20 23°
+Key Dates In-Year admission

-from 1 June 2023 for Year Groups 1 to 6
+ne 2024 for Year Groups 1 to 6

-from 1 September 2023 for Reception
+from 1 Se ptember 2024 for Reception

-within 10 school days of an application
+Decision within 15 school days of an application

-chool days after refusal
+When to submit appeal from 20 school days after refusal

-school days of the form being submitted
+Deadline to hear appeal within 30 s school days of the form being submitted

-Contacts for further information

-Link Academy Trust

-01803 762113 http://thelin I Y

-Devon School Admissions Service

-0345 155 1019 admission

-Devon Council policies, information and admissions application forms

-devon.cc/admissionarrangements and devon.cc/admissions Clerk to the Independent School Admissions Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport

-Children's Education Advisory Service - advice for service families RC-DCS-HQ-CEAS@mod.gov.uk

-The Department for Education (DfE)

-0870 000 2288 www.education.gov.uk

-Office of the Schools Adjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-The Education & Skills Funding Agency (ESFA)

-0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency

-&lt;sup>1 Under the policy for 2022-23.
-It is for the linked secondary school to decide whether to give priority in its admissions policy.
+&lt;sup>1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
 That can change from one year to the next, following public consultation.